TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Typolink/Index.rst

         value = Open a popup window.

         stdWrap.typolink {
-             # First parameter is the page ID of the target page,
+             # The first parameter is the page ID of the target page,
              # second parameter is the size of the popup window.
              parameter = 10 500x400